TTitcombe/ConstituencyMap/README.md

 This project contains code to generate maps of the United Kingdom divided by constituency lines.
 One can supply constituency-level data, such as number of voters, to see the constituency break down of the data.

-Formally known as choropleth maps, the plots are generated using geopandas.
+Formally known as choropleth maps, the plots are generated using geopandas and matplotlib.

+This repo also implements hex maps, in which each constituency is represented by an equally sized hexagon.

 ## How to use
-Clone the repo and run the python script or ipython script in the `map` directory.
+Clone the repo and run `python -m examples.hexmap` in the root directory to see an example hexmap, using data taken from the Revoke Article 50 petition.
+This example file will show you how to use the **HexMap** class the create a choropleth map of the United Kingdom.

+*"Real" maps coming soon*

 The plots use the generalised parliamentary boundaries as of December 2015 by default (error downloading more recent data - update on the way).
 To use different geographic divisions, download the [*shapefile*](https://www.gislounge.com/what-is-a-shapefile/) you want and replace the dataset loaded in the example.